Getting Started with Kavi Software

 See Also envelope header, message header, mail user agent.

-- full-text search
+full-text search

 Many software searches will search across a limited number of details, such as item names and state.
-In contrast, a full-text search looks through the entire contents of documents and email posted to a web site, not just the document names or email subjects.
+In contrast, a full-text search looks through the entire contents of documents and email posted to a website, not just the document names or email subjects.

-- fully qualified domain name
+fully qualified domain name

 The unique name by which host (i.e., server) is known on the Internet and can be resolved to an IP address.
 It consists of a domain name which is known to the Internet, including the top-level domain, and if there are multiple hosts within the network, it includes the name by which the host (server) is known locally.
 A domain name takes the general form 'domainname.tld' where 'domainname' is the domain and '.tld' is the top-level domain.
 If there are multiple hosts within the domain, the name will usually take the form 'servername.example.tld' where 'servername' is the name by which the host is known within the local network.
 For example, a company might use the domain name of 'example.com' for its headquarters while the research division, which is served by a different server (and therefore has a different IP address), might be known by the domain name of 'research.example.com'.
 Both of these would be fully qualified domain names.

 When an email is transferred from the originating MTA to the first receiving MTA, the receiving MTA checks to see whether the hostname that has been provided to it by the originating MTA resolves to a unique Internet address.
 If it does, then it is a fully qualified domain name and the receiving MTA adds the hostname to the Return Path in the envelope header.
 If the hostname does not resolve properly, the receiving MTA adds the originating MTA's IP address instead.
-So, even if the person who originated the email falsified information in the 'From:' and 'Reply-to:' fields, the originator's true Internet address is recorded in the email's envelope header.
+So, even if the person who originated the email falsified information in the 'From:' and 'Reply-to:' fields, the originating sender's true Internet address is recorded in the email's envelope header.

-In Kavi documentation, the domain of an organization's web site is represented generically in examples as 'example.org', while the domain of a company is represented as 'example.com'.
-The domain name is used by Internet email and Internet web site addresses, so the email address of a user is represented as 'username@example.com' and the organization's Web site as 'www.example.org'.
+In Kavi documentation, the domain of an organization's website is represented generically in examples as 'example.org', while the domain of a company is represented as 'example.com'.
+The domain name is used by Internet email and Internet website addresses, so the email address of a user is represented as 'username@example.com' and the organization's website as 'www.example.org'.

 See Also domain, domain name, mail transfer agent.